Free whole life insurance quotes in minutes

 How does whole life insurance work?

-• The cost of your premiums remains the same throughout the duration of your policy.
+To keep your coverage active, you’ll make payments — usually monthly or annually.
+For most whole life insurance policies, the cost of your premiums stays the same throughout the duration of your policy.

-• In addition, whole life has a cash value component that earns interest over time.
+In addition to the payout, whole life has a savings component called the cash value account, that earns interest at a fixed rate over time.
 The interest rate is set by the insurer.
-Part of your premiums are used to pay for your policy, and the rest goes toward your cash value.
+A portion of your premiums is used to pay for the cost of maintaining policy, and the rest goes toward building your cash value.

-• Once you’ve accumulated enough cash value, you can withdraw or borrow from it (though you’ll eventually have to pay taxes on any amount you withdraw).
-Any cash value you’ve used and haven’t paid back by the time of your death is deducted from the death benefit your beneficiaries will receive.
+Once you’ve accumulated enough cash value, you can withdraw from or borrow against it.
+Although you can take out a tax-free loan, any outstanding loans you haven’t paid back by the time of your death are deducted from the death benefit your beneficiaries will receive.

 A traditional whole life policy can be a good fit for high-net-worth individuals and people who have long-term financial obligations.